achntj/achintyajha.github.io/_posts/2021-9-16-idle-custom-themes.md

 ## Step 1: Find your ~/.idlerc file

 Based on what I found on *StackOverflow*, it's pretty easy to find it on your home directory.
-Findind it on Mac is a bit different(That's what I will talk about next).
+Finding it on Mac is a bit different(That's what I will talk about next).

 Open the terminal in your root directory then type-